Hakan-Duran/Computer_Organization_Project_1/README.md

 [Detailed explanation of our implementations](report/main.pdf)

-Need to also mention that working alongside [Hakan](https://github.com/Hakan-Duran) and [Emre](https://github.com/emre-camlica) was an absolute pleasure.
+Need to also mention that working alongside [Yusuf](https://github.com/mymermer) was an absolute pleasure.